SureshKumar107/saas-app/README.md

 # Supabase
 NEXT_PUBLIC_SUPABASE_URL=
-NEXT_PUBLIC_SUPABASE_ANON_KEY=Replace the placeholder values with your actual ImageKit, NeonDB, Upstash, and Resend credentials.
-You can obtain these credentials by signing up on: Supabase, Clerk, Sentry, Vapi.

-Running the Project
+NEXT_PUBLIC_SUPABASE_ANON_KEY=
+💡 Replace placeholders with your real credentials.
+Sign up for Supabase, Clerk, Stripe, Vapi, and Sentry to get your API keys.

+4. Run the Development Server
+bash
+Copy
+Edit
 npm run dev

-Open http://localhost:3000 in your browser to view the project.
+Open http://localhost:3000 to see your app in action.